cypress-io/cypress-documentation/source/ja/guides/core-concepts/dashboard-service.md

 🎉 Your tests are now recording!
 As soon as tests finish running, you will see them in the {% url "Dashboard" https://on.cypress.io/dashboard %} and in the Runs tab of the {% url "Test Runner" test-runner %}.

-{% img /img/dashboard/dashboard-runs-list.png "Dashboard Screenshot" %}
+{% imgTag /img/dashboard/dashboard-runs-list.png "Dashboard Screenshot" %}

-{% img /img/dashboard/runs-list-in-desktop-gui.png "Runs List" %}
+{% imgTag /img/dashboard/runs-list-in-desktop-gui.png "Runs List" %}

 ## Identification